NMCuonG08/Second-Report-ITProject/README.md

 - In Vietnamese document: `jina/jina-embeddings-v2-base-en > qwen2` > `mxbai-embed-large` > `nomic-embed-text`

-=> The jina/jina-embeddings-v2-base-en model excels in both languages, while qwen2 performs better with Vietnamese.
+### `Conclusion`:  The jina/jina-embeddings-v2-base-en model excels in both languages, while qwen2 performs better with Vietnamese.
 The nomic-embed-text and mxbai-embed-large models need improvement to handle more complex contexts in Vietnamese more effectively.